myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-21T05:36:09.646Z
+>
+> Very good day for a walk

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-21T05:21:21.269Z
+>
+> Thx!
+My packages are designed to be easy and safe to use even if you’re not familiar with Dart :) If you’re considering to develop BOTs or cross-platform apps with Dart/Flutter, then this is suitable choice!
+Also I can support 😁

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-21T02:09:31.475Z
 >
 > I have released the latest build of the Bluesky package for Dart/Flutter :) The official Lexicon “app.bsky.feed.defs#replyRef” has been changed to union, so I have also changed the Reply object field in this package to union.